The top five things you need to know about the Affordable Care Act.

 3. Free preventive services.
 All new health plans must now cover preventive services ranging from mammograms to vaccinations for your child, without any additional cost to you.
 For more details, visit www.healthcare.gov/prevention.

 4. Insurers can’t limit your care.
 In the past, some people with cancer or other chronic illnesses ran out of insurance coverage because their healthcare expenses reached a dollar limit imposed by their insurance company.
-Under this healthcare law, insurers can no longer impose lifetime dollar limits on essential health benefits and annual limits are being phased out by 2014.
+Under this healthcare law, insurers can no longer impose lifetime dollar limits on essential health benefits and annual limits have been phased out as of 2014.

 5. You can keep any child under age 26 on your insurance.
 Even if your children are married or live on their own, if your insurance plan covers dependents, your children can stay on your plan until they turn 26.
 Your child may also be eligible for the Children’s Health Insurance Program (CHIP) or Medicaid coverage through your state.